Registration & Payment

 - Apply for a credit transfer

-If you have further questions or concerns contact your campus.
+If you have further questions or concerns contact an NSCC campus.

 When are Continuing Education Courses Scheduled?

 NSCC offers both face-to-face and online courses & programs.
 Face-to-face courses are most often scheduled during the evenings and/or weekends.
-Online courses are delivered through a platform called Desire 2 Learn (D2L).
-Unless otherwise stated on the website, for Online courses, there is no requirement to attend classes at a campus.
+Online courses are delivered through a platform called Brightspace.
+Unless otherwise stated on the website, for online courses, there is no requirement to attend classes at a campus.

 A tri-semester schedule is used as a guide.